-On a new prestack gather the prestack may be picked and tracked or autotracked.
+On a new prestack gather the prestack may be picked and tracked er or autotracked or autotracked .
 The autotracking is to be used at a new locations as it will become unavailable if one or more prestack events are picked.
 On the contrary at least one seed must exist before pressing the track option.